serokell/blog-posts/typescript-for-haskellers/article.md

 a.x = 12; // Cannot assign to 'x' because it is a read-only property.
 ```

-Nevertheless, you can easily see some problems here.
+Nevertheless, there are some problems here.

 `const` and `readonly` only block reference changes but do nothing about values.
 With `const a = [1, 2, 3]` or `readonly x: number[]`, you can still change the contents of an array.